JEONG-YEONWOO/jeong-yeonwoo.github.io/_pages/about.md

 Hello, I am Yeonwoo Jeong from South Korea.
 You can call me "William".

-I major in Medicine (MD) at Seoul National University, along with a double major in Psychology.
+I am a second-year medical student at Seoul National University, along with a double major in Psychology.

 My current academic interests are as follows:
 <p>1) The induction and progression of neurodegenerative pathology, especially Alzheimer's and Parkinson's disease, including the causal mechanisms within.</p>